 I understand that many resellers like to sell their items as fast as possible.
 It’s good to have items in your inventory that sell quickly, but to totally focus on getting the next sale is not as profitable in the long run as being patient.
 A healthy inventory consists of both items that sell quickly and those that sell slowly.
 On most items, I don’t mind waiting for those sellers involved in the race to the bottom to sell out.
 Yes, they might get a sale a little faster than me, but I will make more money.
 I don’t mind paying a few pennies of storage a month to get the price I want for that item.

-Here is an example: Pictured below is a screenshot from the listing tool I use, FBA Power (Now called ScanPower).
-I took this screenshot on 1/17/12 as I was preparing to send 6 of these toys (Wow Wee Paper Jamz Drum Series II – Style 4) to FBA.
+Here is an example: Pictured below is a screenshot from the listing tool I once used, FBA Power (Now called ScanPower).
+I took this screenshot in late January a few years ago as I was preparing to send 6 of these toys (Wow Wee Paper Jamz Drum Series II – Style 4) to FBA.